Zwony/awesome-python/README.md

 - Profiler
   - [py-spy](https://github.com/benfred/py-spy) - A sampling profiler for Python programs.
 Written in Rust.
   - [scalene](https://github.com/plasma-umass/scalene) - A high-performance, high-precision CPU, GPU, and memory profiler for Python.
+    [EcoTrace](https://github.com/Zwony/ecotrace) - A library to measure the carbon footprint of Python functions using real-time CPU/GPU utilization sampling.
 - Others
   - [django-debug-toolbar](https://github.com/django-commons/django-debug-toolbar) - Display various debug information for Django.
   - [flask-debugtoolbar](https://github.com/pallets-eco/flask-debugtoolbar) - A port of the django-debug-toolbar to flask.